Frequently Asked Questions (FAQ)¶

-GRIMdata (Global Rights Index Monitoring) is a research platform at grimdata.org hosting multiple human rights data analysis projects.
+GRIMdata (Global Rights Information Monitoring) is a research platform at grimdata.org hosting multiple human rights data analysis projects.
 Currently, GRIMdata features two projects:

 DigitalChild is the open-source Python pipeline that powers the LittleRainbowRights project.
 It scrapes documents from international organizations, processes them into structured data, applies automated tagging, and enriches them with country-level indicators for digital rights analysis.